Vet-ProVieh/vetprovieh-list/README.md

 # \<vetprovieh-list\>

-Listing Elements for different types of Templates.
-Featuring Bulma.css
+In this project the component vetprovieh-list for the Progressive-Web-App(PWA) of Vet:Provieh are stored.

 ```html
 <vetprovieh-list></vetprovieh-list>